ZhuYxuan-AHM/AHM/README.md

 #### Citation
 Please cite the original paper if you use this code in your research:
-> "Mathematical Framework Unifies Human Rationality and Cognitive Biases"
+> "Mathematical Framework Unifies Rational and Irrational Human Behavior"

 #### Contributing
 Contributions are welcome!
 Please submit issues or pull requests for bug fixes, feature enhancements, or additional dataset integrations.